georgy7/flood_fill_filter/README.rst

 Summary
 -------

-The goal is to separate high-density information areas from monochromatic areas and gradients.
+The goal is to separate high-density information areas from single-color areas and gradients.
-At the same time, JPEG noises with low intensity dispersion should be perceived as part of these monochromatic areas and gradients.
+At the same time, JPEG noises with low luminance dispersion should be perceived as part of these single-color areas and gradients.

-I propose a filter based on a flood fill operation in a local square window with a given width.
+I propose a filter based on flood fill operation in a local square window with a given width.

-The result is a bit like raster methods for boundary finding: Sobel, Prewitt, Laplace, Canny operators, but the meaning is different.
+The result is a bit like raster methods for edge detection: Sobel, Prewitt, Laplace, Canny operators, but the meaning is different.
 Let’s give an example.

 |readme_xm|